 (Step 1 – Choose a domain)

-If you haven’t registered a domain name yet, then see our tutorial on how to register a domain name.
+If you haven’t registered a domain name yet, see this tutorial:

-If you already have a Domain Name, then choose the I Already Own This Domain Name tab and enter your domain name into the domain field.
+If you already have a Domain Name, then choose the I Already Own This Domain Name tab and enter your domain name into the ’Enter Your Domain’ field.

 2 – Choose A Hosting Plan